bendtherules/bendtherules.github.com/content/posts/how-does-inbuilt-Array-iterator-work.md

 	(for arr.entries(), return array of [key, value])

 	f.
 Set [[ArrayLikeNextIndex]] = index + 1
-	(<span id="note-1">⭐️1️⃣</span> Always increment key to next index.
+	(⭐️ 1️⃣  Always increment key to next index.
 This sequential index is used to get the next value, irrespective of holes in that position (whether that index exists or not).
 It doesn't skip the empty/non-existent indexes.)

-2. Else, (i.e. when `index >= arr.length` - reached end of array)
+3. Else, (i.e. when `index >= arr.length` - reached end of array)

 	a.
 Set `[[IteratedArrayLike]]` = `undefined`.
-	(<span id="note-2">⭐️2️⃣</span> Yes, once it reaches the end - it sets linked array to undefined.
-This is to ensure the once the iterator has finished, it will never return any more value.
-This undefined array is handled in step 0.
+	(⭐️ 2️⃣  Yes, once it reaches the end - it sets linked array to undefined.
+This is to ensure that once the iterator has finished, it will never return any more value.
+This undefined array is handled in step 1.
 	If this was not done and if array length was increased before next call, then it would again return new values after saying `done:true` earlier.)

 	b.
 Return `{value: undefined, done: false}`

 ## 🤯 Implications

-1. `[...arr]` converts sparse array to dense array. [⭐️1️⃣ above](#note-1)
+A. `[...arr]` converts sparse array to dense array.
+(Reason -⭐️ 1️⃣ above)

 ```js
 foo = [10, , 30, 40]; // [10, <hole>, 30, 40]